 - If you choose not to install the local Studio feed, the

 - When you connect the Robot to Orchestrator, a NuGet feed is provided by Orchestrator.
 It contains the activity packages that are officially supported by UiPath.
-The feed is enabled by default and is dependent on your storage settings as follows:
+The feed is enabled by default and is dependent on your storage settings.

-The use of copy-paste commands in the packages-dedicated folder is not supported if
+The use of copy-paste commands in the packages-dedicated folder is not supported for composite repositories.

-Activity packs are stored in the host feed even if you configured your libraries to be segregated at tenant level.
-Details about libraries feeds here.
+Activity packs are stored in the host feed even if you configured your libraries to be segregated at the tenant level.
+Learn more about libraries feeds.

 - If the Robot is not connected to Orchestrator, nor does it find the required activities in the local feed, a MyGet feed,